rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 2.3 - Data types

 You may also notice that there are a variety of symbols next to each of our dimensions and measures.
-The **globe** symbol next to "Country," as well as "Latitude" and "Longitude," represents spatial data, and the pound sign **#** next to "Year" and "CO2 per capita" represent numeric data.
+The **globe** symbol next to "Country," as well as "Latitude" and "Longitude," indicates spatial data, and the pound sign **#** next to "Year" and "CO2 per capita" represents numeric data.
 There are additional types of data, such as text (represented by **"Abc"**) and date (represented by a **calendar** symbol).

 <br>